samsquire/assembly/README.md

-token emitter C library binary file format for fast concatenation and paralel scanning token emitter GUI
+token emitter C library binary file format for fast concatenation and paralel scanning token emitter GUI output to binary format that has fast access properties

 protocol that is an API